example42/puppet-tp/README.md

 It is intended to be used in modules that operate at an higher abstraction layer (local site modules, profiles and so on) where we assemble and use different application modules to achieve the setup we need.

-**NOTE**: Do not expect all the applications to flawlessly work out of the box for all the Operating Systems.
-Some functionality may be reduced if a clean **package, service, configuration file(s)** setup is not reproducible

 ## Provided Resources